claygod/coffer/README.md

 #### WriteList

 Write several records to the database by specifying `map` in the arguments.
+Strict mode (strictMode=true):
+	The operation will be performed if there are no records with such keys yet.
+	Otherwise, a list of existing records is returned.
+Optional mode (strictMode=false):
+	The operation will be performed regardless of whether there are records with such keys or not.
+	A list of existing records is returned.
 Important: this argument is a reference; it cannot be changed in the calling code!

 #### WriteListUnsafe